 Commercial roving is lovely.
-Its perfect.
-It takes hundreds of individual fleeces, washes them together, picks them into a uniform mass and cards them together.
-Often the carding process is taken one step further, and the fleece are pin-drafted to take out all the short fibres, noils and veggie bits.
+It’s perfect.
+Commercial production takes hundreds of individual fleeces, washes them together, picks them into a uniform mass and cards them.
+Often the carding process is taken one step further, and the wool is pin-drafted to take out all the short fibers, noils and veggie bits.
 The result is a perfect, uniform, rope ready for felting or spinning.
-Like grocery store hamburger, you know what you’re getting and its consistent every time.
+Like grocery store hamburger, you know what you’re getting and it’s consistent every time.
 It’s rarely local.
 Your relationship is with the seller, not the manufacturer or the grower.
 That’s the price of perfection.
 At least when you buy commercial roving, you aren’t anticipating recalls, like with hamburger.

-But sometimes you want to experience real wool.
+Sometimes, you want to experience real wool.
 You want to smell the grease.
-Wash it with your own hands and dream of a project that uses the best qualities of an individual sheep — its lustre, its crimp, its strength or softness.
+Wash it with your own hands and dream of a project that uses the best qualities of an individual sheep — its luster, its crimp, its color variation, its strength or softness.
 Or you just want to save some cash in support of your hobby.

 1. Skirt the fleece.